TIMELINE-Greece's debt crisis

 violent protests in Athens and a general strike.

 Oct.
-27 - Euro zone leaders reach a deal with private banks
+27 - Euro zone leaders beef up the rescue deal to an

-and insurers for them to accept a 50 percent loss on their Greek
+insurers to accept a 50 percent loss on their Greek bonds - a

 -- French President Nicolas Sarkozy and German Chancellor